-This state Each Supporting State will apply the provisions of Public Law P.L.
-86-272 and of this Statement to business activities conducted in foreign commerce unless the state indicates otherwise.
-Therefore, whether business activities are conducted by (i) a foreign or domestic company selling tangible personal property into a country outside of the United States from a point within this a state or by (ii) either a foreign or domestic company selling such property into this a state from a point outside of the United States, the principles under this Statement apply equally to determine whether the sales transactions are protected and the company is immune from taxation in either this the state or in the foreign country, as the case might be, and whether, if applicable, this the state will apply its throwback provisions.
+This state will apply the provisions of Public Law 86 272 and of this Statement to business activities conducted in foreign commerce.
+Therefore, whether business activities are conducted by (i) a foreign or domestic company selling tangible personal property into a country outside of the United States from a point within this state or by (ii) either company selling such property into this state from a point outside of the United States, the principles under this Statement apply equally to determine whether the sales transactions are protected and the company immune from taxation in either this state or in the foreign country, as the case might be, and whether, if applicable, this state will apply its throwback provisions.